mrisher/smtp-sts/reporting.md

 * `tlsa-invalid`: This indicates a validation error in the TLSA record associated with a DANE policy.
 None of the records in the RRset were found to be valid.
-* `dnssec-invalid`: This indicates a failure to authenticate DNS records for a Policy Domain with a published TLSA record.
+* `dnssec-invalid`: This would indicate that no valid records were returned from the recursive resolver.
+The request returned with SERVFAIL for the requested TLSA record.

 #### MTA-STS-specific Policy Failures